JoltStorm/ProtoPlatformer/README.md

 3. extract the zip file (go to where it downloaded, right click, and extract all)
 4. run ProtoPlatformer.exe in the folder with everything

+#IMPORTANT!!!!!!!!!!!
+i'm not gonna be updating this anymore, but keep an eye out for projects in godot

 # CHANGE LOG:
 1/28/2023 (0.4.1):